 At UNT Dallas College of Law nearly all full-time faculty members teach students legal writing—after all, writing assignments are incorporated into the College of Law curriculum in nearly all doctrinal and skills-based courses.
 A select number of College of Law faculty, however, in addition to the Director of Legal Writing and Assistant Director of Legal Writing, regularly teach advanced writing courses and/or have been trained to serve as major writing advisors for students who complete their major writing through an independent study.

-- Professor Christine Tamer, Assistant Director of Legal Writing
+- Professor Christine Tamer, Director of Legal Writing

 Full-Time Professors: Advanced Writing Courses and/or Advisors for Independent Study Writing Courses